Recursoft/LogicDriver-Example/README.md

 Looking for Logic Driver LITE's Blueprint Only example project?
 Download from [here](https://logicdriver.com/liteexample).

-## Installation
+## Installation on 4.27+
+*For older versions see the readme of the branch for instructions*

 1. Uninstall Logic Driver Lite if installed.
 1. [Install Logic Driver Pro](https://logicdriver.com/docs/pages/installation/) from the Marketplace.
 1. Clone or download the project as a zip.
 1. Open `LogicDriverExample.uproject`.

-- Previous versions required to build a C++ project.
-This is no longer necessary.
-Use the

 ## Installation & Walk-through Video